How to Layer Your Morning Skincare Products

 Follow our guide to applying your morning skincare below.
 While we devised a complete routine, there are some optional steps you can add in or remove based on your particular skin type and concerns.

 HOW TO LAYER YOUR MORNING SKINCARE PRODUCTS

 Time to start with a clean slate (literally).
 Wash your face with a cleanser for 30-60 seconds, working in circles to remove dirt and oil from troublesome areas like the chin, nose, and forehead.
-A soap-free cleanser made with ceramides, like Wash It Out, is beneficial for all skin types.
+A soap-free cleanser made with skin-friendly ingredients, like our Antioxidant Cleanser, is beneficial for all skin types.
 If you’re acne-prone or oily, reach for something like Keep the Peace, which is made with 1.5% salicylic acid.

 STEP 1: CLEANSER

 If you have a dry skin type or did complete a bedtime skincare routine, you may not need to thoroughly cleanse your skin.
 It’s still important to wash away any potential impurities that snuck in overnight however, (pillowcases can harbor bacteria and dead skin cells) so quickly brush them away using micellar water or a splash of water.
 Or, skip to step 2 and cleanse with toner.

 STEP 2: TONER (OPTIONAL)If you’ve ever washed your face, but still noticed some residue while patting dry with a towel, then you already understand the benefits of a toner.
 A good toner not only sweeps away any remaining impurities but also sets the stage for the rest of your skincare routine by rebalancing skin pH (which can get thrown off just by rinsing with water) and infusing it with good-for-skin nutrients.
 As mentioned above, a toner (like Baby Cheeks) can replace a morning cleanse for dry skin types, too.